sebas-smith/linkedin-puzzle-solver/README.md

 ## Troubleshooting

+**Not solving**

+- Will only work on games which have been played a few times already and are past the "tutorial" stage

 **Profile issues:**

 - Find your Edge profile name by going to `edge://version/` and looking at the "Profile Path"